-Every skin type has its advantages and drawbacks.
-People who have dry skin might have trouble making their foundation look not as cakey, but they are less likely to suffer from acne.
-People who have combination skin might have trouble finding a suitable product for their skin, but the naturally-occurring oils on their T zone will keep their skin looking healthier and softer.
+Every skin type has advantages and drawbacks.
+For example, people who have dry skin might have trouble making their foundation look smooth, but they are less likely to suffer from acne.
+Those with combination skin might have trouble finding a suitable product, but the naturally-occurring oils on their T-zone area will keep their skin looking healthier and softer.

-Before we get into all the different ways in which we can treat oily skin, let's delve into how our skin gets oily in the first place.
-Oily skin occurs when the sebaceous glands placed in our skin produces large amounts of sebum.
+Before we get into all the different ways we can treat oily skin, let's delve into how our skin gets oily in the first place.
+Oily skin occurs when our sebaceous glands produce large amounts of sebum.

 What are the symptoms of oily skin?
 Here are a couple of distinctive symptoms you should be aware of: